 Without knowing what you’re looking for, it’s pretty easy to spend a small fortune on go-kart gear.
 I want to help you, readers, with the otherwise momentous task of choosing a rib protector for kart racing!
 I’ll go over what you should look for and review the four best, affordable ones out there.

 So, what is the best cheap rib protector?
-My top pick is the K1 RaceGear Pro Lite Rib Protector due to its reasonable price, comfortable fit and high-quality protective materials used throughout.
+The best karting rib protector is the K1 RaceGear Pro Lite Rib Protector due to its reasonable price, comfortable fit and high-quality protective materials used throughout.

 The 4 best cheap karting rib protectors are: